prevent spectating hostile team to find out FC hideout

 I suggest to implement a feature which prevents spectating the ex-hostile team for two minutes after going into spectate mode.

-#1 Updated by Spaceman over 1 year ago
+#1 Updated by Spaceman almost 2 years ago

 How would you stop the player changing teams and then spectating?